 The use of technology in agriculture has made the practice of farming a lot more predictable and efficient.
-When compared to the traditional method of CCE using random sampling, the use of remote sensing and other other technological advancements in agriculture provide a far more accurate and timely estimation of yield.
+When compared to the traditional method of CCE using random sampling, the use of remote sensing and other technological advancements in agriculture provides a far more accurate and timely estimation of yield.
 But the impact of technology starts much earlier.
-For conducting CCE experiments, products like CropIn’s SmartFarm captures the precise location and size of the farm, details of the farmer and the crop details right from the pre-harvest stage.
+For conducting CCE experiments, products like CropIn’s SmartFarm® captures the precise location and size of the farm, details of the farmer and the crop details right from the pre-harvest stage.
 This ensures that the field data is accurate, enabling authorities to easily use relevant data at the appropriate time.

 This makes the process of sample selection for CCE a lot more scientific and less arbitrary.
-SmartRisk™, an AI- and ML- powered digital platform by CropIn, makes use of both ground-level data and satellite imagery to identify the plots that are apt to for these experiments.
-A dedicated and highly skilled data science team analyse millions of data points and run them through numerous criteria to zero in on farm plots that will provide the most accurate sample for the region.
+SmartRisk®, an AI- and ML-powered digital platform by CropIn, makes use of both ground-level data and satellite imagery to identify the plots that are apt to for these experiments.
+A dedicated and highly skilled data science team analyse millions of data points and run them through numerous criteria to zero in on the farm plots that will provide the most accurate sample for the region.
 With the help of this data, authorities can easily identify the right plots that are to be included in the study, removing all ambiguity from the process of selection.
-The benefits of technologically-aided CCE are not just limited to choosing the right sample for study.
-Apart from offering a more optimized method of plot selection, many of these products also help in providing the government and insurance companies with scientific, scalable, and accurate reports for future processing.
+The benefits of technologically-aided CCE are not just limited to choosing the right sample for the study.
+Apart from offering a more optimised method of plot selection, many of these products also help in providing the government and insurance companies with scientific, scalable, and accurate reports for future processing.

 Impact on the Stakeholders

-The use of data and technology in agriculture has far reaching impact on agri-businesses, and enables a more efficient and accurate decision making throughout the cultivation cycle.
-The smart approach towards CCE are beneficial on multiple levels:
+The use of data and technology in agriculture has a far-reaching impact on agribusinesses and enables a more efficient and accurate decision making throughout the cultivation cycle.
+The smart approach towards CCE is beneficial on multiple levels: